aaronksaunders/Ionic-CameraTest6Plus/README.md

 http://www.clearlyinnovative.com/ionic-framework-camera-image-uploads-and-base64-strings/

 -
+###Overview
+###Saving Image Captured from file or camera to Parse.com using the Parse Javascript API or the Parse REST API.

 ###Getting Started

 Install everything by using the command `ionic state restore` you should see something like the content below